dilsadkut/PythonTraining/README.md

 # PythonTraining
-PythonTraining repository is python examples for Global AI Hub Introduction to Python Programming training
+PythonTraining repository is python examples for Global AI Hub Introduction to Python Programming Training